UKPythonAssociation/ukpa-internaldocs/source/policies/decision-making.rst

 Decisions
 ---------

-When a decision is made this is to denoted in an :code:`rst` file in the :code:`ukpa-internaldocs/source/decision/` subdirectory.
+When a decision is made this is denoted in an :code:`rst` file in the :code:`ukpa-internaldocs/source/decisions/` subdirectory.

 Examples of these include: